Bocianowo Street, Bydgoszcz: Tenement at 23

 The building has the specificity to have been funded by the Prussian state railways at the start of the 20th century, housing railway workers from the neighbouring rail lines and stations.
-After the re-cration of the Polish state, the tenement briefly moved into the hands of the State Treasury (Dom Skarbowy) before coming back to the ownership of the Polish State Railways.
+After the re-creation of the Polish state, the tenement briefly moved into the hands of the State Treasury (Dom Skarbowy) before coming back to the ownership of the Polish State Railways.